mabiesen/Excel_Library_CSharp/README.md

 Library to pull data from excel workbook and store in an intuitive structure.

+#### Structure

+* Excel service contains methods to get excel data and a and Activeworkbook
+* Activeworkbook references workbook, which has a name and list of ExcelWorksheets called worsheetList
+* Excel Worksheets contain name and a list of ExcelTables
+* Excel Table contains one DataTable and an instantiation method for creating data table from 2d array.

 #### Basic Use

 * The Excel service is instantiated.
 A path is passed to open an excel file.